gilmerperez/kingdom-movement/SpecificationSheet.md

 - **Schedule Page:**

   - CSS Grid Format
-  - Weekly class schedule.
+  - Table that has a bar at the top with all 7 days of the week, when you click each day the table updates to show all available training times: Including scheduled classes and open gym sessions
-  - Links to view workouts, sign-up interest forms, see who’s attending.
+  - Links to view workouts, see who’s attending.

 - **Contact Page:**